Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/05-exercise-create-storage-blob.md

     </Error>
     ```

-## Change the access level of your blob
+## Task 3: Change the access level of your blob

 1. Go back to the Azure portal.
 2. Select Change access level.